alicevision/Meshroom/INSTALL.md

 ### AliceVision

-Meshroom relies on the [AliceVision](https://github.com/alicevision/AliceVision) framework for visualization of images and 3D data.
-AliceVision's binaries must be in the path while running Meshroom.
+[AliceVision](https://github.com/alicevision/AliceVision)'s binaries must be in the path while running Meshroom.
 To build AliceVision, follow this [guide](https://github.com/alicevision/AliceVision/blob/develop/INSTALL.md) and add the installation in your PATH (and LD_LIBRARY_PATH on Linux/macOS).

 The following environment variable must always be set with the location of AliceVision's install directory: